vanGoghhh/tp/docs/UserGuide.md

 ***Image to be added***

 Step 1.
-Type `add can n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 t/DogGroomer exp/1 doa/16-10-20` in the command box and press Enter.
+Type `add can n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 t/DogGroomer exp/1 doa/16-10-20` in the *command box* and press *Enter*.

 ***Image to be added***

 Step 2.
-The CANdidate application will automatically switch to "Candidates" tab and display the message “New person added: John Doe Phone: 98765432 Email: johnd@example.com Experience: 1.0 years Date of Application: 16-10-20 Address: John street, block 123, #01-01 Link:  Expected Salary:  Blacklisted: false Tags: [DogGroomer]”.
+The CANdidates application will automatically switch to "Candidates" tab and display the message “New person added: John Doe Phone: 98765432 Email: johnd@example.com Experience: 1.0 years Date of Application: 16-10-20 Address: John street, block 123, #01-01 Link:  Expected Salary:  Blacklisted: false Tags: [DogGroomer]”.

 ***Image to be added***